DataDog/datadog-api-client-java/api_docs/v1/WidgetDefinition.md

         exampleWidgetDefinition.setActualInstance(exampleServiceSummaryWidgetDefinition);
         // to get back the ServiceSummaryWidgetDefinition set earlier ServiceSummaryWidgetDefinition testServiceSummaryWidgetDefinition = (ServiceSummaryWidgetDefinition) exampleWidgetDefinition.getActualInstance();

+        // create a new SunburstWidgetDefinition
+        SunburstWidgetDefinition exampleSunburstWidgetDefinition = new SunburstWidgetDefinition();
+        // set WidgetDefinition to SunburstWidgetDefinition
+        exampleWidgetDefinition.setActualInstance(exampleSunburstWidgetDefinition);
+        // to get back the SunburstWidgetDefinition set earlier SunburstWidgetDefinition testSunburstWidgetDefinition = (SunburstWidgetDefinition) exampleWidgetDefinition.getActualInstance();

         // create a new TableWidgetDefinition
         TableWidgetDefinition exampleTableWidgetDefinition = new TableWidgetDefinition();